shootTheLuck/MIDITracksOfFire/README.md

 # TracksOfFire

 Compose, edit, and play MIDI files with a tablature based ui.
 This is not the greatest midi editor in the world.
 This is just a tribute.
-TracksOfFire is totally inspired by the musical authoring program designed and produced by Günther Blaschek, (c) and distributed by Macility/Ergonis Software.
+TracksOfFire is totally inspired by Easy Beat the musical authoring program designed and produced by Günther Blaschek and distributed by Macility/Ergonis Software.

 ## To use: